Skip to main content

 All University of California students must fulfill two writing requirements: the UC Entry Level Writing Requirement (ELWR) and the College Writing Requirement.

-The UC Entry Level Writing Requirement
+The Entry Level Writing Requirement

-The University of California requires all undergraduate students to fulfill the UC Entry Level Writing Requirement.
+The University of California requires all undergraduate students to fulfill the Entry Level Writing Requirement.
 Students can fulfill the ELWR either by achieving certain test scores or by passing an approved community college course prior to matriculating at UC San Diego.
 Those who have not fulfilled the ELWR via one of these methods must take the Writing Placement Process (WPP).

-Through the WPP, students will be placed in College Writing and thus will have fulfilled the ELWR, or they will be placed in an Analytical Writing Program’s ELWR-fulfilling course – either to either an accelerated one-quarter writing course (AWP 3) or a two-course sequence (AWP 4A-4B).
+Through the WPP, students will be placed in College Writing and thus will have fulfilled the ELWR, or they will be placed in an Analytical Writing Program’s ELWR-fulfilling course – either an accelerated one-quarter writing course (AWP 3) or a two-course sequence (AWP 4A-4B).
 Students who are placed into AWP courses work on the analytical reading and writing skills they will need to engage with the more complex academic texts assigned in College Writing.
 Once students complete AWP 3 or AWP 4B with a C or better, they will have fulfilled the ELWR.

 The College Writing Requirement